assalw/hackforgood/README.md

 Model sourcecode can be found in the ***src*** directory of this repository

-## Translaters without borders impact classifier
+## Translators without borders impact classifier

 ### Usage: